zackbraksa/world-cities/README.md

 world_cities
 ============

-A YAML database of countries and major cities in each country
+A YAML + JSON database of countries and major cities in each country